Dare County Vehicle Impound Guide

 Facing high impound fees can be overwhelming, especially after a DUI arrest.
 Here are some options to consider:

-- Payment plans: Some impound lots may offer payment plans, but this is not always the case.
-Inquire with the impound lot manager.
+- Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans, but this is not guaranteed.
+Inquire with the impound lot manager directly.

 After Retrieval